Victorian Railways E type carriage: Post-Standard Gauge alterations

-Final phase of Overland stock delivery (1967-1980)
+The July 1967 edition of Divisional Diary reported that Sleeper No.5, which was then usually reserved for the Commissioner's Special and occasionally used on the Mildura night train, was likely to be air-conditioned in the near future, although this never actually happened.

+In winter of 1967 19AE was removed from passenger service, fitted with curved, wooden hinged flaps around the body, and used to test structure clearances on the Frankston (excepting the dead-end platform at Cheltenham), Gippsland and Ringwood corridors.
+For these trips it was coupled between vans ZL388 and ZL739, with long-shank couplers either end of the AE and at the cupola ends of the ZL vans.
+The superstructure around the carriage extended about 15 inches beyond the maximum body length over the corner pillars.
+The wooden flaps could be actuated by cords through the windows or to the ZL vans.
+The tests were a precursor to later introduction of the Harris 75ft trailer cars.

 From 1968 a handful of Joint Stock cars were repainted from VR passenger red to SAR red/brown.
 Known numbers are 42AE, 41BE, 42BE, & 27CE.

-In 1970 the Victorian Railways decided to eliminate the Second Class category from its rollingstock fleet, as part of a modernisation program.
+In 1970 the Victorian Railways eliminated the Second Class category, as part of a modernisation program.
 At this time all references to Second Class were eliminated; however passenger confusion resulted in new Economy decals being applied from 1972, starting with composite vehicles.

-As steel sitting cars were introduced on The Overland, the sitting E type carriages were replaced, condemned, and withdrawn from service.
+As steel sitting cars were introduced on The Overland, the sitting E type carriages were replaced, withdrawn from service, and condemned.
 Mail van 1D had been destroyed at Glenorchy in 1923, while the 1929 Callington derailment had claimed earlier Joint Stock vehicles 5AE, 9BE, & 2D.

-The next to go were 7AE & 8AE, given to the South Australian Railways in 1952 after 1AJ & 2AJ entered service in their place.
-The pair were renumbered 550 & 551, and painted in the South Australian Railways' livery of primrose & hawthorn.
-In 1963 the pair were sold to the Commonwealth Railways; 550 was never used, and scrapped in 1976.
+The next to go were 7AE & 8AE, given to the South Australian Railways in 1952 after steel cars 1AJ & 2AJ entered service in their place.
+The AE pair were renumbered 550 & 551, and painted in the South Australian Railways' livery of primrose & hawthorn.
+In 1963 the two were sold to the Commonwealth Railways; 550 was never used, and scrapped in 1976.
 Over the next few months the frame converted to a flat wagon R2604 and fitted with crew camp units S179 & S180; it was written off in 1993.
 551 was converted to the Commonwealth Railways' Theaterette Car and reclassified W144.
 In 1985 it was further converted to OWB144 as the Community Service Car, until withdrawal in 1987.
 In 1988 it was purchased by the Ghan Preservation Society, and stored at Port Augusta until shifting to Alice Springs; it was sighted there on 3'6" bogies in 1996 and 2008.